treeverse/lakeFS/docs/experimental/lakectl_local_posix.md

 ## Configuration

 By default, this feature is disabled.
-Enabling file permission tracking is done via the configuration variable `experimental.local.posix_permissions_enabled` which can be added to the lakectl.yaml file:
+Enabling file permission tracking is done via the configuration variable `experimental.local.posix_permissions.enabled` which can be added to the lakectl.yaml file:

    ```yaml
    credentials: